Lure-Kings/Store/README.md

         showToast(id ?
 'Product draft updated!' : 'Product draft added!');
     }

-    // MODIFIED: deleteProduct now correctly saves to localStorage drafts function deleteProduct(id) {
+    function deleteProduct(id) {
         if (!confirm('Are you sure you want to delete this product from your draft?')) return;
         products = products.filter(p => p.id !== id);

-        // KEY FIX: Save the updated array to the draft localStorage.setItem('productDrafts', JSON.stringify(products));
+        localStorage.setItem('productDrafts', JSON.stringify(products));

         renderProducts();